Soul Flower: Background

 In 2000, En Vogue released their fourth studio album Masterpiece Theatre, their second project as a trio following the departure of original member Dawn Robinson in 1997.
 A commercial disappointment, it underperformed and was considered a drop from their previous effort EV3 (1997), resulting in the release of no further singles after the weak commercial performance of the project.
 Instead, En Vogue were soon dropped from Elektra.
 The following year, Amanda Cole was added as a performing member to the band, but soon after original member Maxine Jones announced her desire to spend more time with her young daughter and departed.
 Soon after, the band collaborated with producer Timothy Eaton on the Christmas album The Gift of Christmas, released through Eaton's Discretion Records in 2002.

 2004 marked the return of En Vogue with a new album and a new lineup.
 Original members Terry Ellis and Cindy Herron are joined by new member, actress and singer Rhona Bennett.
-The new line-up continued to showcase En Vogue's trademark harmonies, adding a mature attitude that's still sexy and strong.
 Bennett replaced Amanda Cole who recorded ten of the fifteen tracks with Herron and Ellis; these would later be re-recorded with Bennett who replaced all of Cole's leads on the album.
 Five additional tracks were then added to complete the album.
 The song "Stop" as well as the lead single "Losin' My Mind" were brought in by Bennett, "Ez-a-Lee" was an additional track added by the group's new management, while "Ooh Boy" and "New Day Calling'" were brought to the project by the record company.